afrid0315/aws-azure-devops-interview_questions/kubernetes.md

 ```

 #### 54. How to increase node in eks?
+**Answer.** Increasing Nodes in EKS:

+Auto Scaling Group (ASG): Adjust the desired capacity of the ASG associated with the EKS node group.

+AWS Console: Navigate to the EKS console, select the node group, and modify the desired capacity.

+AWS CLI: Use the eks update-nodegroup-version command to modify the node group capacity.

+HCL Configuration: If using Terraform or other Infrastructure as Code tools, update the configuration file and apply the changes.

+Verification: Ensure that the new nodes are added to the EKS cluster, and monitor cluster health after scaling.

 #### 55. Why it’s using v1/apps in service file in kubernetes?
 **Answer.** The use of v1/apps in a Kubernetes deployment file indicates the API version and resource type being used.
 In the context of Kubernetes definitions, v1 refers to the core API version, and apps refers to the resource type, which typically relates to applications.